David-Development/nginx-rtmp-dockerfile/README.md

    it might take a few (10-15) seconds before the stream works.
 This is because when you start streaming to the server, it needs to generate the first segments and the related playlists.

+4. In every other browser just open the following url: `http://localhost:8080/`

 Links